sidkshatriya/rd/README.md

 cargo install --locked --force --path .
 ```

 Alternatively, use `--debug` like below.
-Things will run much more slowly but this mode may be useful in debugging `rd` itself.
-The code will run with lower compiler optimizations, extra debug-mode assertions etc.
+Things will run much more slowly as the code will be compiled with lower compiler optimizations, extra debug-mode assertions etc.

 ```bash
 cargo install --debug --locked --force --path .